 - Disconnecting a computer signal from the computer will not power off the projector.
-We recommend using this function in combination of the AUTO POWER OFF function. - This function will not be available under the following conditions: - when a component signal is applied to the COMPUTER1 IN connector - when a Sync on Green RGB signal or composite sync signal is applied - To enable the AUTO POWER ON (COMP1) after turning off the projector, wait 3 seconds and input a computer signal.
+We recommend using this function in combination of the AUTO POWER OFF function. - This function will not be available under the following conditions: - when a component signal is applied to the COMPUTER1 IN connector - when a Sync on Green RGB signal or composite sync signal is applied - when [POWER-SAVING] is selected for [STANDBY MODE] - To enable the AUTO POWER ON (COMP1) after turning off the projector, wait 3 minutes and input a computer signal.

 If a computer signal is still present when the projector is turned off, the AUTO POWER ON (COMP1) will not work and the projector remains in standby mode.